-Karnataka CET results 2018 today: How to download at kea.kar.nic.in
+Declared!
+Karnataka CET results 2018: How to download at kea.kar.nic.in

-Karnataka CET results 2018: The Karnataka Examinations Authority (KEA) will be releasing the results for the state Common Entrance Test 2018 today on June 1.
+Karnataka CET results 2018: The Karnataka Examinations Authority (KEA) has released the results for the state Common Entrance Test 2018 today on June 1.
 Candidates who have appeared for the exam can check the results of KCET from the official websites – kea.kar.nic.in and karresults.nic.in.
-The government result portal has given result time at 10 am, however, the result has not been uploaded yet.
 As per reports, the result will be available between 1 pm and 3 pm.
 The exam was held on April 18 and 19.

 The entrance exam is held by the Karnataka Examinations Authority (KEA).
 The successful candidates will get admission to the first year or first semester of full-time courses for government share of seats in engineering, technology, B Pharma, 2nd year B Pharma, Pharma-D courses and farm science courses.